SCRT-HQ/VaporShell/docs/glossary/New-VSApiGatewayClientCertificate.md

----
-layout: glossary
-title: New-VSApiGatewayClientCertificate
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSApiGatewayClientCertificate

 ## SYNOPSIS
-Adds an AWS::ApiGateway::ClientCertificate resource to the template
+Adds an AWS::ApiGateway::ClientCertificate resource to the template.
+The AWS::ApiGateway::ClientCertificate resource creates a client certificate that API Gateway uses to configure client-side SSL authentication for sending requests to the integration endpoint.

 ## SYNTAX